M. Muhammad Ismail: With the Indian Union Muslim League

 When British India was partitioned into India and Pakistan, the All-India Muslim League was virtually disbanded (December, 1947).
 Ismail, the then President of the Madras Muslim League, was chosen as the Convener of the Indian segment of the League.
 The Indian members of the League formed the Indian Union Muslim League at Madras (first council in March, 1948 and constitution passed in September, 1951).
 Ismail was chosen as the first President of Indian Union Muslim League.

 After partition of India, Muslims were still well represented in the Constituent Assembly, the drafting body of the constitution of India (almost all of these lawmakers had been elected on League tickets).
 Only those from Madras Presidency formally adhered to the League.
 Ismail was elected from the Madras Legislative Assembly to the Constituent Assembly in 1948.
-When the report of the Advisory Committee on Minorities was debated (1949), smail moved a motion for the retention of reserved seats for Muslims and a separate communal electorate.
+When the report of the Advisory Committee on Minorities was debated (1949), Ismail moved a motion for the retention of reserved seats for Muslims and a separate communal electorate.
 The Assembly summarily rejected this motion.
 Ismail Sahib wanted Tamil to be the Official Language of India.